Mullet Hair: Trend Hairstyle 2023

 Who does the Mullet suit?

-How to style this look?
+How do you style this look?

 - All products recommended for a beach look are ideal for styling here.

-How do you maintain the Mullet?
+How do you care for the Mullet?

-Can you cut your own mullet?
+Can you cut your own Mullet?

 What should I think about when going to the hairdresser?

 When choosing looks that you like, you should also make sure that they are also feasible for you.
 A wild mullet full of curls will be difficult with straight hair.
-If you want to slowly approach graduated hair, you can start with a wolf cut.
-This look is also graduated, but the differences in the lengths are not as extreme as with a mullet.
+If you want to start slowly with graduated hair, you can begin with a wolf cut.
+This look is also layered, but the differences in length are not as extreme as with a mullet.
 Of course, the modern mullet also suits men.
-However, this hairstyle should then also be worn by a rather rocky guy.
+However, this hairstyle should be worn by a rather rocky type.